A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Functional Expansion

-Existing cross-border public bodies are incorporated within the Council’s constitutional framework, with mandates extended in areas including health, education, infrastructure, and trade.
+Existing cross-border bodies are incorporated into the Council’s constitutional framework, with expanded roles in areas such as health, education, infrastructure, and trade.
+Federal protections are also provided for shared heritage and historical memory sites.

 Closing Statement

 This pillar transforms North–South cooperation from a discretionary practice into a structured constitutional function.
-It ensures that joint governance operates through law rather than political contingency.
+Coordination becomes continuous, and governance is exercised through law rather than political contingency.

 (Shared British–Irish Cooperation — evolved from Strand Three)